sunnythakr/Python_basic/README.md

-# Python_basic
+# Python
-In this repository I am adding python programming from basics-Intermediate-advance
+This repository contaions resources for learning the python programming language, from basic to intermediate to advance levels.